 License filings within radius from municipal open data portals.
 Higher filing rate = more new business formation.

 A Business Vitality score of 75 means this location scores 75 out of 100 for commercial health.
-Each sub-score is normalized using fixed-range scaling against national benchmarks and combined using the weights above.
+Each sub-score is normalized using fixed-range scaling against national benchmarks and combined using internal weights.